 As we hunted ghosts around the ruins of Hylton Castle, it became a race as to whether the string handle would first cut through the sides of the weighty turnip, or into our cold little fingers.
 Still, we had fun…

 Though ‘Stingy Jack’ from the Irish tale would never have even seen a pumpkin, I just cannot deny the appeal.
 They were a big bright visual that us British 80s kids were intrigued by through American TV shows and movies.
-These days this plump Native American fruit is commonplace in our supermarkets too, so I have gathered together a few of my favourite creations to get your spooky juices flowing!
+These days this plump Native American fruit is commonplace in our supermarkets too, so I have reaped a bunch of my favourite creations to get your spooky juices flowing!